forbole/juno/.docs/postgres-graphql-setup.md

 # PostgreSQL Setup with GraphQL
-In order to properly setup this project to work with PostgreSQL and, at the same time, create a GraphQL endpoint, you need to perform some additional setup.
+In order to properly set up this project to work with PostgreSQL and, at the same time, create a GraphQL endpoint, you need to perform some additional setup.

 ## 1. Install PostgreSQL
 First of all, install PostgreSQL following the [official documentation](https://www.postgresql.org/download/).